Food & Hospitality

 Event Planner Salary Overview

-The Event Planner is a sought-after profession in the United States with a median annual salary of $56,920.
-Compensation typically ranges from $31,200 for entry-level positions to $96,800 for experienced professionals in high-demand markets.
+The Event Planner is one of the most important roles in the Food & Hospitality sector of the US economy in 2026.
+With a median annual salary of $56,920, compensation for this position ranges from $31,200 at the entry level to $96,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Event Planner in the US earns between $31,200 and $96,800 per year, with a median of $56,920.